ibm-cloud-docs/containers/cs_pod_priority.md

     </tr>
     <tr>
     <td><code>value</code></td>
     <td>Required: Enter an integer less than or equal to 1 billion (1000000000).
 The higher the value, the higher the priority.
 Values are relative to the values of other priority classes in the cluster.
-Reserve very high numbers for system critical pods that you do not want to be preempted (removed). </br></br>For example, the [default cluster-critical priority classes](#default_priority_class) range in value from 900000000-2000001000, so enter a value less than these numbers for new priority classes so that nothing is prioritized higher than these pods.</td>
+Reserve very high numbers for system critical pods that you do not want to be preempted (removed). </br></br>For example, the <a href="#default_priority_class">default cluster-critical priority classes</a> range in value from 900000000-2000001000, so enter a value less than these numbers for new priority classes so that nothing is prioritized higher than these pods.</td>
     </tr>
     <tr>
     <td><code>globalDefault</code></td>
     <td>Optional: Set the field to <code>true</code> to make this priority class the global default that is applied to every pod that is scheduled without a <code>priorityClassName</code> value.
 Only one priority class in your cluster can be set as the global default.
 If there is no global default, pods with no <code>priorityClassName</code> specified have a priority of zero (<code>0</code>).</br></br>
-    The [default priority classes](#default_priority_class) do not set a <code>globalDefault</code>.
+    The <a href="#default_priority_class">default priority classes</a> do not set a <code>globalDefault</code>.
 If you created other priority classes in your cluster, you can check to make sure that they do not set a <code>globalDefault</code> by running <code>kubectl describe priorityclass <name></code>.</td>
     </tr>
     <tr>
     <td><code>description</code></td>